DFIRScience/dfir.science/_pages/contact.md

 ## Revenue Disclosure

 This site is not funded by any specific organization.
 If any content is sponsored, we will make the sponsorship clear on the post or this page.
-Our goal is to remove tracking-based advertisements on all content eventually.
+Our goal is to remove advertisements on all content eventually.
 Currently, revenue is generated from the following sources:

 * [Youtube ads](https://youtube.com/dfirscience)
 * [Brave Rewards](https://brave.com/dfi747)
 * Affiliate Links

-In the future, we hope to move to the community-sponsorship model on [Patreon](https://patreon.com/dfirscience) to remove ads and trackers from our content.
+In the future, we hope to move to the community-sponsorship model on [Patreon](https://patreon.com/dfirscience) to remove ads from our content.